Installation Guide¶

 IDE Configs¶

-Building tilelang locally will automatically compile_commands.json
+Building tilelang locally will automatically generate a compile_commands.json file in build dir.

 VSCode with clangd and clangd extension should be able to index that without extra configuration.

-Compile cache¶
+Compile Cache¶

-will be automatically used if found.
+The default path of the compile cache is ~/.tilelang/cache. ccache will be automatically used if found.

-Repairing wheels¶
+Repairing Wheels¶

-Faster rebuild for developers¶
+Faster Rebuild for Developers¶

-introduces extra [un]packaging and takes ~30 sec to complete,
+pip install introduces extra [un]packaging and takes ~30 sec to complete,

 even if no source change.